Devil May Cry 5: Gameplay

-Dante plays like his Devil May Cry 4 persona as he can change between four styles to create new techniques or parry enemy attacks.
+Dante plays like his Devil May Cry 4 portrayal as he can change between four styles to create new techniques or parry enemy attacks.
 Along with his signature blade "Rebellion" and the Demonic "Devil Sword Sparda", Dante uses three new Devil Arms, a pair of buzzsaw-like weapons that combine into a motorcycle called "Cavaliere", and a set of fiery gauntlets and boots called "Balrog".
-Dante also wields "King Cerberus", a stronger version of the Cerberus nunchaku introduced in Devil May Cry 3.
-He also wears the "Dr. Faust", a hat that requires red orbs to attack; it is a risk/reward weapon depending on the player's actions.
-Dante can also use both "Kalina Ann" from Devil May Cry 3 and the new enhanced "Kalina Ann 2".
-Besides the Devil Trigger that enhances Dante's abilities and restores his health, the character also possesses a more overpowered form named "Sin Devil Trigger" which produces new means of attacks.
+Dante also wields "King Cerberus", a stronger version of the "Cerberus" nunchaku introduced in Devil May Cry 3.
+He also wears the "Dr. Faust", a hat that expends Red orbs to attack; forcing the player to consider risk versus rewards in combat.
+Dante can also use both the "Kalina Ann" rocket launcher from Devil May Cry 3 and the new enhanced "Kalina Ann 2," or both at once.
+Besides the Devil Trigger that enhances Dante's abilities and restores his health, the character also possesses a more powerful form named "Sin Devil Trigger" which enables new means of attack.

 The third playable character is V, who primarily summons his three demon familiars to fight.
-These include Griffon, an eagle that uses ranged lightning-based attacks, Shadow, a panther that forms blades, spikes, and portals out of its body, and Nightmare, a large and powerful golem.
+These include Griffon, an eagle that uses ranged lightning-based attacks; Shadow, a panther that forms blades, spikes, and portals out of its body; and Nightmare, a large and powerful golem.
 V enters a Devil Trigger-like state, which turns his hair white, to summon Nightmare, which uses a combination of melee attacks and explosive laser beams.
-Once the enemy's health turns light purple, V uses his cane to finish off the enemy with a final blow.
+V's familiars are incapable of killing enemies; once their health bar turns light purple, V can use his cane to destroy them with a final blow.